Complexity of the FIFO Stack-Up Problem: Digraph Models

 because each path $P \in {\mathcal P}_s(v)$ must go through some vertex $u\in N^{-}(v)$.
 That means, the value of $val(v)$ can be processed recursively.
 But, if we would do that, subproblems often would be solved several times.
 So, we use dynamic programming to solve each subproblem only once, and put these solutions together to a solution of the original problem.
 This is possible, since the graph is directed and acyclic.

 Let $topol: V \to \NN$ be an ordering of the vertices of digraph $G$ such that $topol(u) < topol(v)$ holds for each $(u,v) \in E$.
 That means, $topol$ is a topological ordering of the vertices.

-The value $val(t)$ can be computed in polynomial time by Algorithm {\sc Opt} given in Fig.\ \ref{fig:algorithm2}.
+The value $val(t)$ can be computed in polynomial time by Algorithm {\sc Opt} given in Figure \ref{fig:algorithm2}.
 A topological ordering of the vertices of digraph $G$ can be found by a depth first search algorithm in time $\bigo(|V| + |E|)$.
 The remaining work of algorithm {\sc Opt} can also be done in time $\bigo(|V| + |E|)$.
 Thus, it works in time $\bigo(|V| + |E|)$, i.e. linear in the input size.

 \begin{remark} An alternative algorithm to compute the values $val(v)$ for $v\in V$ in $G=(V,E,f)$ was suggested by an anonymous reviewer.
 For every $v\in V$ the value $val(v)$ can be computed as follows.
 Start with $r=\max_{u\in V}f(u)$.
 While the graph contains at least one path from $s$ to $v$, we remove all vertices $u$ with $f(u)\geq r$ and decrease $r$ by one.
 Finally return $val(v)=r+1$.
 The running time is not better but it shows immediately that it can be done in polynomial time.
-Independently we used a similar idea to give a breadth first search solution for the FIFO stack-up problem in \cite{GRW15a}. \end{remark}
+Independently we introduced a breadth first search solution for the FIFO stack-up problem in \cite{GRW15a}. \end{remark}

 We need some additional terms, before we show how algorithm {\sc Opt} can solve the FIFO stack-up problem.
 For a sequence $q = (b_1, \ldots, b_n)$ let

 denote the sequence of the first $i$ bins of sequence $q$, and let